 Though The 606 is still young, there’s a rich history behind the rail-line it used to be—and few people know it better than historian Jim Peters.

 For all his knowledge about the trail’s industrial past, Peters is just as excited about its modern-day transformation.

 “The 606 is a wonderful slice through the city,” Peters says.
 “You’re up above the city, seeing a part of Chicago tourists don’t normally see from a vantage point they don’t normally have.
 When you walk along the trail you really get a sense of what real Chicago is.”

-The Trust for Public Land works in communities across the country to create parks that bring people together and celebrate community identity.
-If you’d like to support projects like The 606, now’s a great time to give.
-A generous donor has extended our matching gift offer until June 15: take advantage of this extra chance to double your impact.
+Trust for Public Land works in communities across the country to create parks that bring people together and celebrate community identity.
+If you’d like to support projects like The 606, join us today.